SiliconLabsSoftware/bluetooth_applications/bluetooth_serial_port_profile/README.md

 Data is handled transparently, meaning that the transmitted values can be either ASCII strings or binary data, or a mixture of these.

+### SPP web bluetooth application ###

+You can check out the source code here: [web-bluetooth-spp-application](https://github.com/SiliconLabsSoftware/web-bluetooth-spp-application) and follow the instructions to run it locally.
+Alternatively, you can use the live demo online at [https://siliconlabssoftware.github.io/web-bluetooth-spp-application/](https://siliconlabssoftware.github.io/web-bluetooth-spp-application/).
+A detailed guide is also provided in the [Test with Web App](#test-with-web-app) section, which describes how to use the live demo with the server-side of this application example.

 ### Power management ###

 USART peripheral is not accessible in EM2 sleep mode.
 For this reason, both the client and the server applications disable sleeping (EM2 mode) temporarily when the SPP mode is active. **SPP mode** in this context means that the client and server are connected and that the client has enabled notifications for the SPP_data characteristics.